Things We Like

 5,000 years of art and is noted for its extraordinary strengths in French and American art, photography, glass, and African and Japanese works, and it continues to expand and grow.

 - Old Ursuline Convent – The oldest building in not only New Orleans, but the Mississippi River Delta, the Ursuline convent was built in 1753 and has some French Colonial details.
+The staircase dates back to the 1730s!

 - Irish Cultural Museum – Did you know that before the Civil War, New Orleans’ population was a quarter Irish?
 This museum tells the story of these immigrants who made their home in New Orleans.